 Auto-attendant is a cloud communication feature that automatically answers your inbound calls and routes callers to their desired destination.
 This feature is also known as a cloud attendant, digital receptionist, or interactive voice response (IVR).

-Auto-attendant is included with each of our business phone number plans at no additional cost.
-Once your account is activated, you can set up an auto-attendant through our IVR manager located in your control panel.
+The auto-attendant feature is included with our business phone number plans at no additional cost.
+Once your account is activated, you can set up an auto-attendant through our IVR manager in your control panel.

-Set up an auto-attendant for your business with the steps below.
+Set up an auto-attendant for your business using the steps below.
 Or, check out our instructional video.

 1. Log in to your online control panel using your account information.